carpentries-incubator/reproducible-publications-quarto/episodes/07-plots-figures.md

 exercises: 20
 questions:
 - "What is Knitr?"
-- "What are code blocks and how they are structured?"
+- "What are code chunks and how they are structured?"
 - "How can you run code from your Quarto document?"
 - "What are global knitr options?"
 - "What are global execution options?"
 objectives:
-- "Understand the syntax of a code block."
+- "Understand the syntax of a code chunk."
-- "Learn how to insert run-able blocks of code to integrate into your report"
+- "Learn how to insert run-able chunks of code to integrate into your report"
 - "Learn how to source external scripts to run within an Quarto document."
 - "Learn about using global knitr options and global execution options"
 keypoints:
 - "Knitr will render your code and markdown-formatted text and output your document format of choice"
-- "Code blocks are runable piece of R code.
+- "Code chunks are runable piece of R code.
 Each time you knit the document, calculations and plots will be run and displayed"
-- "Options for code blocks can be set at the individual level or at the global level"
+- "Options for code chunks can be set at the individual level or at the global level"
 ---

 ## Utilizing the Code Features of Quarto

 We've learned about the text-formatting options of Quarto , now let's dive into the code portion of Quarto documents.
 Quarto flips the defaults of code and text - instead of priortizing the code and making you comment out (#) text such as in R scripts, they priortize text and force you to specially comment the code portions.
 How do you signal to R the difference between code and text when you're not using code commments (#)?
-That's where code blocks (or "code chunks" as RStudio calls them) come into play.
-Instead of Quarto's rendering system processing the markdown styling into the final output, Code blocks are sent to a preceding stage of processing by Knitr, which "knits" the code output and text together.
-Secondly, Quarto processes the code output and displays it in the document format of our choice - i.e. Knitr runs the lines of code for a plot in a code block, joins it to the markdown text portions, and Quarto outputs that as an html document.
+That's where code chunks (or "code chunks" as RStudio calls them) come into play.
+Instead of Quarto's rendering system processing the markdown styling into the final output, Code chunks are sent to a preceding stage of processing by Knitr, which "knits" the code output and text together.
+Secondly, Quarto processes the code output and displays it in the document format of our choice - i.e. Knitr runs the lines of code for a plot in a code chunk, joins it to the markdown text portions, and Quarto outputs that as an html document.

 ## What is Knitr?

 But what is Knitr?
 Knitr is the engine in RStudio which creates the “dynamic” part of Quarto reports.
 It’s specifically a package that allows the integration of R code into the html, word, pdf, or LaTex document you have specified as your output for Quarto.
 It utilizes Literate Programming to make research more reproducible.
 There are two main ways to process code with Knitr in Quarto documents:

-1. Code Blocks
+1. Code Chunks
 2. Inline Code

-First, we're going to talk about code blocks for including substantial portions of code into our narrative such as to generate figures and plots.
-There are a plethora of options that become available to us when using code blocks so this tends to be the more complex part of Quarto documents.
+First, we're going to talk about code chunks for including substantial portions of code into our narrative such as to generate figures and plots.
+There are a plethora of options that become available to us when using code chunks so this tends to be the more complex part of Quarto documents.
 Now, sometimes you just need to do a quick calculation - like a count of total observations in your data or the mean of one of your variables.
-In those cases, it may not be worth setting up a code block to calculate those values, so after code blocks we will see how to add inline code - which allows one to add a quick line of code or single function to be executing within the text portion of the document.
-But let's start with code blocks.
+In those cases, it may not be worth setting up a code chunk to calculate those values, so after code chunkss we will see how to add inline code - which allows one to add a quick line of code or single function to be executing within the text portion of the document.
+But let's start with code chunkss.

-## Inserting Code Blocks
+## Inserting Code Chunks

-Code blocks (also called "code chunks") are the preferred option when you need to do something more sophisticated with your code than inline code, such as building plots or tables.
+Code chunks (also called "code chunkss") are the preferred option when you need to do something more sophisticated with your code than inline code, such as building plots or tables.
 They also incorporate syntax which allows modifications to how that code is rendered and styled in your final output.
-We’ll learn more about that as we walk through the “anatomy” of a code block.
+We’ll learn more about that as we walk through the “anatomy” of a code chunk.

 ### Start a new .qmd File
-First, though, let's open a new `.qmd` document to get a look at how code blocks work before integrating them into our paper.
+First, though, let's open a new `.qmd` document to get a look at how code chunk work before integrating them into our paper.

 Again, open a new document by navigating to `File > New File > Quarto Document`.
 Add the title `test-code`.

-Let's first delete the generic text because we don't need it at this point (all except the first code block that is - we'll get back to that in a second).
+Let's first delete the generic text because we don't need it at this point (all except the first code chunk that is - we'll get back to that in a second).

 ![Default QMD just setup chunk](../fig/07-empty-qmd-doc.png)

-### Basic Anatomy of a Code Block
+### Basic Anatomy of a Code Chunk

-You can quickly insert blocks like these into your file with:
+You can quickly insert chunkss like these into your file with:
 - the keyboard shortcut Ctrl + Alt + I (OS X: Cmd + Option + I)
 - the Add Chunk command in the editor toolbar
-- or by typing the code block delimiters {r} and ```.
+- or by typing the code chunk delimiters {r} and ```.

-The most basic (empty) code block looks like so:
+The most basic (empty) code chunk looks like so:

 ![blank qmd code chunk](../fig/08-blank-code-chunk.png)

-Other than backticks ``` for code blocks that surround the code top and bottom, the only **required** piece is the specified language (r) placed between the curly brackets.
+Other than backticks ``` for code chunks that surround the code top and bottom, the only **required** piece is the specified language (r) placed between the curly brackets.
 This indicates that the language to read the code is R.

-Let's all start a new code block by typing our our starting backticks & r between curly brackets. (in your own workflow you may want to add the ending three backticks as well so you don’t forget after adding your code - it's a common mistake):
+Let's all start a new code chunk by typing our our starting backticks & r between curly brackets. (in your own workflow you may want to add the ending three backticks as well so you don’t forget after adding your code - it's a common mistake):

 > ## Fun fact: Other Programming Languages
 > Although we will (mostly) be using R in this workshop, it’s possible to use other programming or markup languages.
 For example, we have seen that we can use LaTeX code for equations.
 You can also use python and a handful of other languages, so if R is not your preferred programming, but you like working in the RStudio environment, don’t despair!
 Other options for languages include: sql, julia, bash, and c, etc. It should be noted however, that some languages (like python) will require installing and loading additional packages.
 {: .callout}

-## Add a Code Block
+## Add a Code Chunk

 Ok, let's add some code!
 There are already some plots included in our code but as static images.
 Now, we will add some additional plots, but generated straight from R code - which are also more reproducible and easier to update than static images.
 Using code to generated images directly assures us that if there are any changes to the data or code the plots will update automatically.
 We also don't have to generate the new plots, save them as images, and then add them back in to our paper.
 Not only is this a time-saver, but it helps to prevent version errors as well!